infor-design/enterprise-wc/src/components/ids-data-grid/README.md

 - `columnresized` Fires when a column is resized or setColumnWidth is called.
 - `columnmoved` Fires when a column is moved / reordered or moveColumn is called
 - `beforetooltipshow` Fires before tooltip show, you can return false in the response to veto
+- `rowExpanded` Fires when a tree or expandable row is expanded or collapsed
+- `rowCollapsed` Fires when a tree or expandable row is expanded or collapsed

 ## Methods

--- `setColumnWidth` Can be used to set the width of a column.
+- `setColumnWidth` Can be used to set the width of a column.
--- `setColumnVisibility` Can be used to set the visibility of a column.
+- `setColumnVisibility` Can be used to set the visibility of a column.
--- `setActivateCell(cell, row)` Can be used to set focus of a cell.
+- `setActivateCell(cell, row)` Can be used to set focus of a cell.
+- `selectedRows` Lists the indexes of the currently selected rows.
 ## Filters

 Data rows can be filter based on one or several criteria.
 Whole filter row can turned on/off by the api setting `filterable` and can be disabled by the api setting `filter-row-disabled`.
 The filter conditions can be applied thru the UI or programmatically.
 Each column can have its own filter type and turn on/off by columns setting.